Statistics House: Earthquake, investigations and demolition

+The 2013 Seddon earthquake caused water damage at Statistics House from burst and leaking pipes, but all of the building's floors were reopened within two weeks.
 The 2016 Kaikōura earthquake caused two concrete beams to disconnect from the building's outside wall, which caused a partial collapse of some of the ceilings.
 One "large beam" collapsed onto the ground floor.
 Nobody was inside the building when the earthquake struck, as the earthquake occurred two minutes past midnight.
 Statistics New Zealand chief executive Liz MacPherson was thankful for this, and questioned how such a new building could suffer damage to that extent.
 In 2017 Nick Smith, the Minister for Building and Construction, said that the damage was "unacceptable and could have caused fatalities".

 A 2013 report made after the 2013 Seddon earthquake found that the building was 90 per cent of the new building standard, indicating that it was not earthquake prone as the percentage was above 34.
 'Earthquake prone' is a term used to describe buildings that would be a hazard to people or other buildings in the event of a moderate earthquake.
 A Ministry of Business, Innovation and Employment inquiry into the building released in March 2017 also found that the building met the building code when it was built.
 However, the 2013 report found a flaw in the building: "The seating of floor units at the four corners of the building were identified as a critical element".
 Work to fix this problem started in September 2016, but it was not finished by the time the quake struck.
 Where the work was done, including partly, the earthquake did not cause any problems, but a partial collapse occurred where the upgrades had not been done.
 MacPherson said that she had not seen the 2013 report before the earthquake, and if she had, she might have ordered the upgrades to speed up.

 After the earthquake occurred, the building was kept empty.
 In October 2017 insurers of the building decided to demolish it because a repair would not be economically feasible, and demolition started in late December 2017, with the expectation that it would be finished within two to three months.
 In April, the ministry started its engineering investigation again because during demolition, demolition engineers discovered that "the seating provided for some of the precast concrete floor units was less than what was shown on the original design documents", meaning that the building had not been built entirely to plan.
 The building standard required that this gap be at least 60mm, but the overlap in the actual building ranged from 38mm to 120mm, meaning that it did not meet the building code.

 The 2017 inquiry resulted in four recommendations: